JWock82/Pynite/README.md

 v0.0.95
 * Bug fix for rendering negative point loads via `Pyvista`.
 They were being rendered as positive loads.
 The analysis was not impacted by this bug.

-v0.0.94
-* Added rendering via `Pyvista`.
-This greatly simplified the rendering code and provided a fresh look to the rendereings.
-Renderings in jupyter are now interactive.
-Global axes are also now shown in rendereings.
-To use `Pyvista` instead of `VTK`, use the new `Rendering` library rather than the old `Visualization` library.
-Rendering via `VTK` directly is still available.
-* Bug fix for member self-weight.
-The program was throwing exceptions instead of calculating member self-weight.
-Added a unit test to help prevent this issue from occuring again as code changes.
-* Refactored `material` to be `material_name` in the code.
-The prior naming convention caused confusion which led to the self-weight bug.

-v0.0.93
-* Fixed phantom reactions showing up at unsupported nodes.
-If there was a support defined at a node, the program was summing reactions for all directions at the node, rather than just the supported directions.
-This caused the program to report "extra" reaction directions at any supported node (if the user queried them).
-Element forces/stresses were not affected as this was a post-processing reaction summing issue.
-Reactions for supported directions were summed correctly, except in the case of nodes with both spring supports and other supports.
-Only unsupported directions, and nodes with both spring supports and other supports, were showing phantom reactions.
-This bug also caused statics checks to fail from time to time.
-* Reorganized physical member code to match member code more consistently.